 - Soaking: You can use denture cleaning tablets or solutions for soaking, to help loosen and remove stains and deposits.
 You should avoid leaving the dentures in the solution overnight as the denture will disintegrate over time.
 A 10-minute soak once or twice a week should be sufficient.
 Do not soak if you have a metal denture as it can damage the metal.
 They can be effectively cleaned with a soft brush and warm soapy water.
 Avoid soaking if your denture has a soft lining as some products could damage the lining.
 They can also be cleaned by brushing.

 - Removing dentures at night: Remove your dentures at night to give your mouth a chance to rest.
 This helps avoid fungal infection.
-When you remove your dentures it is important to clean them and leave in a glass of water to prevent any warping or cracking.
+When you remove your dentures it is important to clean them and place them into your denture box.
+Dentures do not need to be kept in water.

 - Care of your mouth: With partial dentures, you must take extra care of your teeth and gums.
 Even with full dentures you still need to take good care of your mouth.
 Brush your gums, tongue and palate with a soft brush and toothpaste twice a day.
 This helps to remove plaque and improves the general health of your mouth.